 - Open your eyes to the wonders all around you.
 They won’t cost a dime.
 A sunset, a warm cup of tea, or an ice-cold glass of water when you get home from work can be great reasons to feel gratitude.
 The smell of honeysuckle as you walk by the vine or your daughter’s impish smiles are still more things that might remind you of your blessings.

 - Learn to turn your thoughts around.
 When you discover you’re thinking negative thoughts, imagine a big stop sign and say, “Stop” out loud.
 Then, replace the stop sign with an image of something around you that you’re grateful for right at that moment.
 Think about that object, experience, person, or situation and bask in your positive experience.

-- .
+- Keep a gratitude journal.
 If you find you’re having difficulty remembering to notice the things that stir your inner thankfulness, perhaps starting a gratitude journal would help.
 A journal is a tangible visual aid that will trigger you to think about what you’re grateful for.
 Try just putting put the date on the page and jotting down what you’re grateful for at that time.
 You can write as much or as little as you wish.
 Place your journal in a spot where you’ll see it frequently, like on the dining room table, the kitchen counter, or near your favorite chair.
 This way, you’ll be prompted to experience your gratitude more often.

 Being grateful is truly one of the things that makes life worth living!

 Each time you consciously decide to experience your thankfulness, you’ll feel all warm and fuzzy inside.
 Open your eyes and mind to the people, places, things, and experiences you’re grateful for.
 You’ll feel so much better about your life–and feeling better is the first step to truly being better.